dshardadevi/dshardadevi.github.io/_pages/Achievements.md

 author_profile: true

 ---
+* Conducted a TCAD Workshop at L. D. College of Engineering (LDCE), Ahmedabad, Gujarat.
+* Evaluated Undergraduate projects in the UG-research showcase at IIT Gandhinagar.
 * Presented Poster at **Student Research Forum** at EDTM 2024, March 2024
 * Qualified **Certification in Scientific Writing**, November 2021
 * Recieved **Prime Minister Research Fellowship** by Ministry of Human Resource and Development, October 2021